What are the Different Types of Exams?

 View our video gallery to learn more

-Drop-off Appointments & Procedure
+Admission Appointments & Procedures

 Sedation is extremely safe as the sedation is tailored to your pets health.
 As with any medical procedure there are someome potential risks associated with sedation, not limited to; drug reaction, allergic reaction to sedative, aspiration pneumonia, etc.